grassrootseconomics/org-website/content/blog/from-mustard.rst

-Instead of waiting to be given food at the end of the month it's better to plant even just a kitchen gardens for the families while waiting for the monthly food distribution <instead of giving money better you teach me how to make our own money>.

-	*Instead of waiting to be given food at the end of the month it's better to plant even just a kitchen gardens for the families while waiting for the monthly food distribution <instead of giving money better you teach me how to make our own money>.*

-Instead of waiting to be given food at the end of the month it's better to plant even just a kitchen gardens for the families while waiting for the monthly food distribution <instead of giving money better you teach me how to make our own money>.
+Instead of waiting to be given food at the end of the month it's better to plant even just a kitchen gardens for the families while waiting for the monthly food distribution *<instead of giving money better you teach me how to make our own money>*.